informationgrid/ingrid-docker/README.md

 ## Remarks for Mac Users

-Our last test-run on mac with docker-for-mac installed had issues with mysql and sslproxy.
-The mysql-container was continuously restarting while the sslproxy-container exited with error 128.
-If you're on a mac and interested in getting this to work on your machine, drop us a note.
-Currently we don't have active ingrid users on mac machines so we didn't further investigate.
+This setup might work for Intel Macs.
+Currently we don't have active ingrid users on mac nor intensions to provide docker images for ARM machines, so we didn't further investigate.

 ## Set Passwords